Charolas/PROJECT-SKYRIM/README.md

 | Ryzen 5 5600x      | RTX 3070 TI | 32GB RAM DDR4 | 60 FPS |

 An SSD is *REQUIRED*.
 Project Skyrim must be installed to an SSD.
 You *cannot* use a HDD to play Project Skyrim.
-Your Graphics Card (GPU) *MUST* have at least 8GB of VRAM to avoid any issues
+Your Graphics Card (GPU) *MUST* have at least 8GB of VRAM to avoid any issues.

 **You also need**
 - ~410GB for Install